motdotla/node-lambda/README.md

 ## Post install script

 When running `node-lambda deploy` if you need to do some action after `npm install --production` and before deploying to AWS Lambda (i.e. replace some modules with precompiled ones or download some libraries) you can create `post_install.sh` script.
-If the file exists the script will be runned (and output shown after execution) if not it is skipped.
+If the file exists the script will be executed (and output shown after execution) if not it is skipped.
 Make sure that the script is executable.

 ## Other AWS Lambda Tools Projects